mudassir-ahmed/blog/matlab-getting-started/index.md

 Note: All MATLAB variables are arrays.
 Understand the difference between matrix, column vector, row vectror and scalar.
 Fun fact: MATLAB is an abbreviation for MATrix  LABoratory - makes sense.

+Tip: If you only use one index with a matrix, it will traverse down each column in order.
+Using one index, try extracting the eighth element of data.

 ## MATLAB Manipulating data (matrices/vectors)